Jo-Zh/ExpenseTracker/README.md

 <ol>
 <li>Copy this repo </li>
 <li>Start mongoDB</li>
-<li>Go to server folder, run npm install express mongoose cors nodemon, then run nodemon index.js.
+<li>Go to server folder, run npm install express mongoose cors nodemon for the first time firstly, then run nodemon index.js.
 The server will run on localhost: 3001</li>
-<li>Go to client folder, run npm install firstly, then run npm start.
+<li>Go to client folder, run npm install for the first time firstly, then run npm start.
 Front side will run on localhost:3000</li>
 Then the whole app will then work.

 </ol>